 However, Crum says that while plain tea and sugar may be best, advanced brewers should feel free to try brewing kombucha with yerba mate as long as there are multiple cultures available for experimentation purposes (each new batch of kombucha yields an additional culture).

 The kombucha fermentation process helps to pre-digest the healthful elements contained in yerba mate rendering them more bioavailable (6).
 This means that these beneficial properties are easier to absorb and metabolize.
 In addition, some if not most of the caffeine in yerba is used up during the fermentation process as well which is good news for those who are sensitive.

 Given that yerba mate has been consumed by traditional South American cultures for centuries, moderate consumption either cold or hot can be safely enjoyed unless a caffeine sensitivity is present.
 In that case, an occasional batch of kombucha brewed with yerba mate can bestow and increase the bioavailability of mate’s beneficial properties.
 At the same time, it mitigates the caffeine hit.

 However, the scientific literature on yerba mate is very clear.
 Excessive, regular consumption of mate is not wise.
 The carcinogenic polycyclic aromatic hydrocarbons (PAH) can potentially and significantly increase the risk of carcinomas of the head and neck region if the habit continues unchecked.
-Thus, a dependence on concentrated forms of the herb made into energy shots and other extreme, routine intake should be avoided.
+Thus, dependence on concentrated forms of the herb made into energy shots and otherwise extreme, routine intake should be avoided.